LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 You’ll be presented with a list of groups to choose from.
 For example, check out what comes up when you search for “social selling”:

-Who knows, after a while you might make enough connections to start your own group.
-Then you’ll have created a small community of people who holds you in high regard.
+After a while, you might make enough connections to start your own group.
+Then you’ll have created a small community of people you can target with your outbound sales strategy.

 Search for clients’ connections